 It’s easier to keep your weight down than to try to lose what you’ve already gained.
-150 minutes per week of moderate intensity exercise, i.e. walking, is enough to do just that.
+150 minutes per week of moderate-intensity exercise, for example walking, is enough to do just that.
 Roughly translated, 150 minutes is about 30 minutes a day, five days a week.

 Think that’s too much?
 How much time do you spend watching TV?
 Surfing the web?
 Talking on the phone?
 Sitting at a coffee shop?
-It’s probably more than 30 minutes each day.
+It’s probably more than 30 minutes every day.
 But the good news?
-Studies have shown that breaking your exercise session up, for example into three 10-minute bouts, is just as effective as one longer session.
-So walk during your morning break, take the stairs, or walk the kids home from school.
+Studies have shown that breaking your exercise session up, for example, into three 10-minute bouts, is just as effective as one longer session.
+So, walk during your morning break, take the stairs, or stroll with the kids home from school.
 Baby steps.
 10-minute baby steps.

-More than 150 minutes per week of moderate intensity physical activity is recommended for modest weight loss benefits.
-However, more than 250 minutes per week provides significantly greater amounts of weight loss.
+More than 150 minutes per week of moderate-intensity physical activity is recommended for modest weight loss benefits.
+But more than 250 minutes per week provides significantly greater amounts of weight loss.

-250 minutes per week – how much is that per day?
+250 minutes per week…how much is that per day?
 Hmmm.
 That’s about 50 minutes per day, five days a week.
 Still not that bad.
-20 minute walk in the early morning, 10 minute walk during a break, 20 minute walk after dinner.
-Or a 1-hour group exercise class four days a week, plus one short walk.
+A 20-minute walk in the early morning, a 10-minute walk during a break, and a 20-minute walk after dinner.
+Or a one hour group exercise class four days a week, plus one short walk.

-ACSM states there is evidence that more than 250 minutes per week of moderate intensity physical activity will prevent weight regain.
+ACSM says more than 250 minutes per week of moderate-intensity physical activity will prevent weight re-gain.

-One would hope so, and yes, that is a lot.
-But for those of us who have lost a large amount of weight, our bodies will always fight to regain it.
-We have to work harder than “non-previously fat people.”
+One would hope so, and yes…that is a lot.
+But for those of us who have lost a large amount of weight, our bodies will always fight to re-gain what we lost.
+We have to work harder than “non-previously overweight people.”

 These are ACSM’s recommendations for “moderate-intensity physical activity.”
 But as many experts will tell you, there are ways to exercise less and still reap weight loss and health benefits.

-Exercise at a higher intensity to burn more calories overall.
-Perform intervals while walking, running or cycling (work very hard for 20 seconds, then recover for at least three times that amount, work very hard again, then recover)
+Exercise at a higher intensity will burn more calories overall.
+Perform intervals while walking, running, or cycling (work very hard for 20 seconds, then recover for 10-60 seconds, work very hard again, then recover)

-Do multiple-muscle or large muscle exercises (squats, lunges, side steps with bicep curl, full pushups, ball rollouts), kettlebell training, bootcamps, or circuit training.
+Do multiple-muscle or large muscle exercises (squats, lunges, side steps with a bicep curl, full pushups, ball rollouts), kettlebell training, boot camps, or circuit training.

 Strength train.
-Like most fitness professionals, ACSM also recommends strength training as part of a health and fitness regimen in order to increase muscle mass and further reduce health risks.
+Like most fitness experts, ACSM also recommends strength training as part of a health and fitness regimen in order to increase muscle mass and reduce health risks.

 My general rule of thumb?
-If you can read a magazine or book while exercising, it’s too easy.
-Focus on the work, and exercise harder, but for a shorter time period.
+If you can read a magazine or text while you are exercising…it’s too easy.
+While you’re exercising focus on the work, and exercise harder, but for a shorter time period.
 Make each minute count.
 Walk and chat with your friends, sure, as part of your “30-minutes a day” general rule.
 But work with intensity for weight loss.